Fontaineconsult/Udacity_SQL_Project/README.md

 This is the SQL Logs Project for Udacity FSND.

+The purpose of this project is develop basic SQL skills by developing a variety of queries using SQL that ask the following three questions of website log database.

+1.What are the most popular three articles of all time?
+2.Who are the most popular article authors of all time?
+3.On which days did more than 1% of requests lead to errors?

 In order to run this file you will need the following:

-1. Postgresql
+1. Python 2 or 3
+2. A linux environment with Postgresql and psychopg2 for python
-2. The SQL logs data file included in the vagrant machine provided by the FSND degree
+3. The SQL logs data file included in the vagrant machine provided by the FSND degree

+To begin, CD to the location of the provided SQL file and run the following command.

+1. psql -d news -f newsdata.sql.

+This will initialize the PSQL database with the logs data.

 In order to run the provided python file you will first need to build 4 psql views.
 When connected to the logs database, run the following commands.